quietui/quiet/docs/docs/localization.md

 layout: docs
 ---

 Quiet components are fully localized using a tiny in-house library called [Squeak](https://github.com/quietui/squeak).
 Squeak was designed specifically for custom elements.
-It uses the standard `lang` and `dir` attributes to determine which language and directionality to use, making it easy to plug in to existing apps.
+It uses the standard `lang` and `dir` attributes to determine which language and directionality to use, making it easy to plug into existing apps.

 ## Registering translations